vip306/IDS-Module1-alt3-New/chapter2.md

 ## 1. Take a first look at your dataset

 In this series of exercises, you will examine the `murders` dataset.
-First of all, load the package `dslabs` and load the dataset `murders` using the `data()` function.
-Then use the `str()` function to get an idea of what variables are included.
+You usually do this by loading the package `dslabs` and then, loading the dataset `murders` using the `data()` function.
+For this exercise, the `murders` dataset is already loaded.
+Your task is to examine the dataset using the `str()` function.

+`str(<dataset>)` gives you an idea of what variables are included in the dataset.

 *** =instructions
 Use the `str()` function to check the structure of the `murders` dataset.